Table of Contents:

 Augmented reality has seen extreme growth in 2020.
 The COVID-19 pandemic made commercial use of the augmented reality technology explode and the AR industry is now worth as much as $15.3 billion.
 Experts keep saying that AR active devices are about to grow to 1.73 billion by 2024.
 If you are wondering what the miracle behind augmented reality is, imagine something that is not either an illusion or a reality.
 It’s a blend of both – and it’s absolutely amazing.
 So how does augmented reality work?
 How to create augmented reality and how is virtual reality different from augmented reality?
 Keep reading to find out.

-What is augmented reality?
-How does augmented reality work?
+What is augmented reality and how does it work?

 Augmented reality is a powerful business technique that gives a user an interactive experience of the real-world environment.
 The technology usually includes sensory modalities – these may be visual presentations.
 The technique uses 3D registration of virtual and real objects.
 At the moment, augmented reality is one of the biggest technology trends and it seems that it’s only going to get bigger.
 The technology allows us to see the real-life environment with a digital augmentation overlaid on.
 Just imagine a park with trees swaying and… a dragon landing out there.
 This is just an example of how the AR world can look like.
 Of course, augmented reality is much more than just fun.
 It can be a powerful learning tool for e.g. medical professionals throughout their training.
 Or it can be part of your favorite shopping app that lets you try on clothes without even leaving home.